burst-apps-team/burst-wiki/500k-hf-checklist.md

 ### What To Do \*\*Now\*\*?
 (Everyone)

 -   Make sure you have a current version of the BRS 2.0.x wallet, probably 2.0.4
--   You do **not** want to have a BRS 2.1.x version, except you are a developer and/ore are testing on TestNet
+-   You do **not** want to have a BRS 2.1.x version, except you are a developer and/or are testing on TestNet
 -   Make sure you shut down all instances of pre-2.0 wallets, especially 1.2.9 or 1.3.6cg.
 These are **obsolete**.

 ### What To Do When BRS 2.2.0 is released?
 (Everyone)

 -   Update to BRS 2.2.0 - obviously.
-Should be easy if you are already running BRS 2.0.4.
+Easy update path if you are already running BRS 2.0.4.
 -   Never panic.
 There is nothing in the upcoming HF that would make you lose your funds.
 Worst case if you use the wrong wallet: Your funds may be temporarily inacessible.

 ### For Miners